 Sometimes the hardest thing about change is looking in the mirror.

 It’s time to take a look at your church communications plan and be honest: What’s ugly?
 What hurts?
 What isn’t working?
-What needs to be improved?
+What you need to improve?

 This should include everything from mega mistakes to micro errors.